 Vice President for Finance

-Vice President DeMerritt reported that real estate options for the AACRAO office continue to investigated, and will provide updates as available.
+Vice President DeMerritt reported that the AACRAO staff continues to investigate real estate options for the AACRAO office.
+Updates will be provided as available.
 It was noted that changes recommended by the Governance Committee related to exemption status and voting membership composition will have an impact on real estate decisions.

 Vice President at Large